jargonzhou/learning-python/tools/tools.md

   * [KaTeX.ipynb](./KaTeX.ipynb)
 * [Miniconda](https://docs.anaconda.com/miniconda/):  Miniconda is a free, miniature installation of Anaconda Distribution that includes only conda, Python, the packages they both depend on, and a small number of other useful packages.
 * [Pipenv.md](./Pipenv.md): Pipenv is a Python virtualenv management tool that supports a multitude of systems and nicely bridges the gaps between `pip`, `python` (using system python, `pyenv` or `asdf`) and `virtualenv`.
-* [pyenv](https://github.com/pyenv/pyenv): pyenv lets you easily switch between multiple versions of Python.
+* [pyenv](https://github.com/pyenv/pyenv): pyenv lets you easily **switch between multiple versions of Python**.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.
 * [Python Tutor](https://pythontutor.com/): Online Compiler, Visual Debugger, and AI Tutor for Python, Java, C, C++, and JavaScript
 * [python-dotenv](https://github.com/theskumar/python-dotenv): Reads key-value pairs from a .env file and can set them as environment variables.
 It helps in developing applications following the 12-factor principles.
 * [virtualenv](./virtualenv.md): a tool to create isolated Python environments.
 Since Python 3.3, a subset of it has been integrated into the standard library under the `venv` module.